andrewgdunn/orolo/readme.md

 #### Pandas
 [pandas](http://pandas.pydata.org)
-Pandas is a library for operating with table-like structures.
+is a library for operating with table-like structures.
 It comes with a powerful DataFrame object, which is a multi-dimensional array object for efficient numerical operations similar to NumPy's *ndarray* with additional functionalities.

 #### Blaze
 [Blaze](https://github.com/ContinuumIO/blaze)
-Blaze extends the usability of NumPy and Pandas to distributed and out-of-core computing.
+extends the usability of NumPy and Pandas to distributed and out-of-core computing.
 Blaze provides an interface similar to that of the NumPy ND-Array or Pandas DataFrame but maps these familiar interfaces onto a variety of other computational engines like Postgres or Spark.

 #### Theano
 [Theano](https://github.com/Theano/Theano)
-Optimizing GPU-meta-programming code generating array oriented optimizing math compiler in Python
+is an optimizing GPU-meta-programming code generating array oriented optimizing math compiler in Python

 ## Math

 #### SymPy
 [SymPy](http://www.sympygamma.com)
-SymPy is a Python library for symbolic mathematical computations.
+is a Python library for symbolic mathematical computations.
 It has a broad range of features, ranging from calculus, algebra, geometry, discrete mathematics, and even quantum physics.
 It also includes basic plotting functionality and print functions with LaTeX support.